marikachrisanthopoulos/PyBer_Analysis/README.md

 ### Challenge Overview
 This challenge encompassed creating a summary DataFrame of the ride-sharing data by city type and a multiple-line graph showcasing the total weekly fares for each city type.
 I began by downloading the challenge starter code, and by manipulating the data, calculated the following: total rides, total drivers, total fares, average fare per ride, and average fare per driver, for the three city types (rural, suburban, and urban).
 This data was organized to create a summary dataframe.

+After creating the summary dataframe, the original dataframe was reorganized and grouped by date/type to create a pivot table.
+Finally, the pivot table was

 The final file with the code to alter the data for this challenge is: PyBer_Challenge.ipynb.

 ## Results